pkt-cash/pkt-docs/docs/mining/pool_setup_guide.md

 ### BlkMiner

-``--threads`` is the number of threads you want to dedicate to the Blkminer.
-Default is all ``--paymentaddr`` is the wallet you want your coins to be mined into, it is advisable to not use the electrum wallet for this.
+``--threads`` is the number of threads you want to dedicate to the Blkminer, the default is to use all available threads.
+``--paymentaddr`` is the wallet you want your coins to be mined into, it is advisable to not use the electrum wallet for this.
 ``--memorysizemb`` is how much RAM you are allocating to block mining, Ideally you want to set as much as you can.
 ``<Master address of pool>`` is the masterUrl of your pool